How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 The software industry is a different beast altogether.

 Product trends change and markets evolve at a far quicker pace than more traditional industries like manufacturing or retail.
-That’s why you need to always keep your eye on the ball when it comes to your commission strategy.
+That’s why you need to always keep your eye on the ball when it comes to your commission or incentive strategy.

 If your reps aren’t happy, or if something isn’t working the way it should, make the changes that need to be made – and make them pronto.